Friday811/tf-tacyt/README.md

 A list of malicious apps (available in maliciousapps/) was used to create the malicious application data.
 A subset of good and malicious apps was removed and used to validate the model.

+Multiple runs and validations average around a 75% detection rate of malicious applications.

 ##### Example Results #####
 ```
 linux@ecs-tensorflow:~/tf-tacyt$ ./tft.py